Julia Margaret Cameron: Men

 Cameron's portraits of men were a kind of hero-worship.
 To Thomas Carlyle, Cameron wrote "When I have had such men before my camera my whole soul has endeavoured to do its duty towards them in recording faithfully the greatness of the inner as well as the features of the outer man.
 The photograph thus taken has been almost the embodiment of a prayer."

-Most of these men are well-known scientists, writers, or clergymen of the Victorian era.
-Cameron turned to Old Master paintings and the contemporary idea – based in phrenology – of the ideal "type" to capture the greatness that she perceived in these eminent Victorian individuals.
+Most of these men are well-known scientists, writers, or clergymen.
+Cameron turned to Old Master paintings and the contemporary idea —based in phrenology— of the ideal "type" to capture the greatness that she perceived in these eminent Victorian individuals.
 Her aspiration to record this greatness resulted in powerful images displaying a masterly command of chiaroscuro that resulted in "the finest and most revealing gallery of eminent Victorians in existence".

-Janet Malcom notes the attention Cameron paid to hair as an expressive element in her portraits, writing that "Her closeups of Tennyson, Carlyle, Darwin, Longfellow, Taylor, Watts, and Charles Cameron are as much celebrations of beards as of Victorian eminence."
+Janet Malcom notes the attention Cameron paid to facial hair as an expressive element in her portraits, writing that "Her close-ups of Tennyson, Carlyle, Darwin, Longfellow, Taylor, Watts, and Charles Cameron are as much celebrations of beards as of Victorian eminence."

 Women

 Her images of women are decidedly softer than those of men.
-With less dramatic lighting and a more typical distance between the sitter and the camera, these images are less dynamic and more conventional than her images of men.
+With less dramatic lighting and a more typical distance between the sitter and the camera, these images are less dynamic and more conventional.

 Cameron almost exclusively photographed younger women, never making a portrait even of her neighbour and good friend Emily Tennyson.
-According to a biographer of Charles Darwin, Cameron refused to take a picture of Darwin's wife, saying that "no woman must be photographed between the ages of eighteen and seventy."
+According to a biographer of Darwin, Cameron refused to take a picture of the biologist's wife, saying that "no woman must be photographed between the ages of eighteen and seventy".

 Her mature photographs of women are noted for their subtle but suggestive representation of the obscurity and malleability of female identity.
 Many of her images of young women obscure their individuality and represent their identity as multifaceted and changeable by showing them "in pairs, or reflected in a mirror... frequently expressive of a deep ambiguity and anxiety."

 Janet Malcolm again notes Cameron's attention to the hair of her subjects, writing that "Like the little girls whose hair was mussed to rid it of its prim nursery look, the bigger girls were made to undo their buns and chignons so that their hair would poetically stream or flow or twist around their faces".

 Children

 Children – her own children, those of relatives, and young locals – were often models for Cameron.
 Children were popular subjects in the Victorian era and Cameron kept with the prevailing notion of them as innocent, kind, and noble.
 She regularly depicted them as angels or as children from Bible stories.

-The children in her images were not always cooperative, and her attempts to cast them as allegorical figures were often frustrated by the children's boredom, indignation, or distraction – moods which are often evidenced in her images.
+The children in her images were not always cooperative, and her attempts to cast them as allegorical figures were often frustrated by the child's boredom, indignation, or distraction – moods which are often seen in her images.